Mastopexy (Breast Lift) Surgery

 Not sure where to start?

-Do you live in Brisbane, Sydney, the Gold Coast, or “out of town?” and still have questions about Mastopexy or breast lift surgery?
+Do you live in Brisbane, Sydney, the Gold Coast, or “out of town?” and still have questions about Mastopexy surgery?

 Get in Touch.

-Dr Georgina Konrat and her team are here to help you become fully informed about Mastopexy (Breast lift surgery) and empower you with the knowledge you need to make important decisions about surgery.
+Dr Georgina Konrat and her team are here to help you become fully informed about Mastopexy surgery and empower you with the knowledge you need to make important decisions about surgery.
 We welcome enquiries from patients in Brisbane, Sydney, the Gold Coast, and Australia wide.